mercedes-benz/product-kit_vue/README.md

 <span class="primary--text">Hello World!</span>
 ```
-For further information on colors visit the [Vuetify Documentation](https://vuetifyjs.com/en/styles/colors/).
+> For further information on colors visit the [Vuetify Colors Documentation](https://vuetifyjs.com/en/styles/colors/).
+All custom colors of Daimler TSS are mentioned in [Product Kit Core](https://github.com/mercedes-benz/product-kit_core).
+Note: Contrast colors are used as text colors.
+If text is displayed on the background color `primary` the text color should be `contrast-primary`.

 ### Spacing
 The standard way of applying spacing in Vuetify is adding for example `class="pa-4"` for padding or `class="ma-4"` for margin.
 With Product Kit Vue, you are now also able to use custom and responsive spacings for `padding` and `margin` by applying t-shirt sizes (`3xs`, `xxs`, `xs`, `s`, `m`, `l`, `xl`, `xxl`, `3xl`) instead of absolute numbers.
 The spacing will now be responsive regarding the width of the screen: